jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 Dont worry, you can do it with only 8 line of html.

+# Show dont tell
+- augmented reality in 10 line of html
+- link to codepen
+- take only the aframe relevant information in the mediumn post and past it here

 # Explain how to load a model on top of a marker

 # Explain the 2 type of markers